valentina1610/CakeShop-Order-Manager/README.md

-# Bakery Order Management System
+# Cake shop Order Management System

 ## Description
-This is a **Bakery Order Management System** developed in C# using the **MVC architecture**.
+This is a **Cake shop Order Management System** developed in C# using the **MVC architecture**.
 The system helps bakery owners efficiently manage clients, orders and products.
 It uses **JSON data persistence** to store and retrieve order information, and provides a **user-friendly interface** to streamline the ordering process.

 ## Features
 - **Order management**: Create, view, update, and delete customer orders.